 - Select the right tree for your stand.

 - Find a healthy, straight tree that is the right size for your tree stand.

-- Check the tree for insect nests or animal dens.
+- Check the tree for insect nests and animal dens.

 - Clear debris from the base of the tree to minimize injury from a fall and to ensure a safe base if using a ladder stand.

-- Wear a full-body harness (FBH).
-Simply owning a FBH does not make you safe.
+- Wear an FBH.
+Simply owning an FBH does not make you safe.
 You must wear it.

-- Make sure your FBH is attached to the tree as soon as you begin to climb.
+- Make sure your FBH is attached to the tree as soon as you start to climb.